BalsamAlahmari/Wejhah-2034/README.md

  • Shortest path calculation via A* algorithm.
  • Augmented reality experience with SLAM and ARCore/ARKit.
  • AI-powered chatbot for assistance.

+Important Note Regarding ZIP Files
+Please note that the ZIP files in the project cannot be opened directly in GitHub, as they contain important files.
+Ensure you download the files for opening these files.